jentery/508v3/tabletop.md

 * Read *Rise of the Videogame Zinesters*
 * Question: How might Anthropy's arguments shape tabletop game design today?
 * Construct and share a list of games to study during the term
-* Workshop on speculative/suboptimal design and game design techniques
+* Workshop on speculative/suboptimal design and game design techniques (see Kari Kraus on speculative design, Steve Jones on the eversion, and Tracey Fullerton and game design)

 ## Week 2: Select an -Ism and Primary Text

 * Survey -isms between 1870 and 1970 (e.g., symbolism, absurdism, feminism, futurism) and select one to study this term
 * Pick a primary text (fiction or poetry) that represents the -ism (you will use this text as a foundation for game prototyping this term)
 * Conduct a close reading of your text and share it in seminar
-* Workshop on documenting and interpreting contexts of use
+* Workshop on documenting and interpreting contexts of use (see Daniela Rosner on design as inquiry and Mary Ann Caws on manifestos and design)

 ## Week 3: Play Some Tabletop Games

 * Play at least two tabletop games with someone else in seminar
 * Document, reflect on, and interpret the experience of each game and share your analysis in seminar
 * How are tabletop games and old media entangled with literature, culture, and new media?
-* Workshop on wireframing, metadata, and experience design
+* Workshop on wireframing, metadata, and experience design (see Brenda Romero on game design, Bethany Nowviskie on ludic algorithms, and Mary Flanagan on critical play)

 ## Week 4: Make Your Text a Form

 * Add blanks to your primary text; delete content where necessary
 * Share your form in seminar
 * How does it invite data?
 How does it create a subject?
-* Workshop on electronic literature and Twine (HTML and CSS)
+* Workshop on electronic literature and Twine (HTML and CSS) (see Dene Grigar on e-lit and Porpentine's Twine work)

 ## Week 5: Make Your Text an Interactive Fiction

 * Use Twine to express your text in HTML, with links, CSS, and whatnot
 * Share your Twine fiction in seminar
 * How does it invite input?
 How do people navigate and remember it?
-* Workshop on genre analysis,  comparative media study, and paper + cardboard prototyping
+* Workshop on genre analysis, comparative media study, and paper + cardboard prototyping (see Anastasia Salter on interactive stories and Elizabeth W. Bruss on literary history of games )

 ## Week 6: Make Your Text a Tabletop Genre